jdani007/dad-jokes-agent/README.md

 # Dad Jokes Agent

-A small Go agent that tells dad jokes using the Google ADK and a random dad joke API.
+A small Go agent that tells dad jokes using the Google ADK and a bundled local joke dataset.

 ## Source of jokes

-This agent can provide jokes in three ways:
+This agent can provide jokes in a few ways:

-- Pull a random joke from [`dad-joke-api`](https://github.com/jonas-werner/dad-joke-api)
+- Pull a random joke from the built-in local joke list in `tools/data/jokes.json`
 - Create an original dad joke when you ask it to make one.
-- Use web search tools to find new jokes from other places online.
+- Use web search tools to find new jokes from other places online when needed.

 ## Prerequisites